Political pets

 Lye Valley

-James Thorniley (Green) is standing in Lye Valley
+James Thorniley (Green) is standing in Lye Valley.
+Pantera the cat belongs to Stephen Harwood (Labour)

 Marston